greylore-d20/foundryvtt-pathfinder1/CONTRIBUTING.md

   File changes will either trigger a reload of the browser page, or be hot reloaded (in case of less or handlebars files).
   This is the recommended development setup.

+After the system has been built at least once, you can also run `npm run serve` to directly start the development server.
+This will not trigger a build and therefore not mirror any changes to compendium, language, or help files, handlebars template files, or any other static content stored in `public`, but does allow rapidly starting an environment to test JavaScript changes.

 Installing the system's dependencies will also install a git commit hook, which will automatically lint and format files before they are committed.
 If committing changes is not possible due to ESLint or Prettier encountering non-fixable problems, change the code in question to follow the rules setup for that file type.

+### Compendium Changes

+The system provides extra tooling to deal with compendiums, including their compilation to and from JSON.
+Source files for all pack entries are stored in `packs`, with each compendium in its own directory.
+When `npm run prebuild` is run – which happens automatically when invoking `npm run build` – the compendiums are compiled into a `.db` file, which is then stored in `public/packs`.
+From there, the actual build process copies the `.db` files into the `dist` directory.

+Compendium content can be edited from within Foundry, so that changes are stored in their respective `.db` files.
+To then transfer these changes to the compendium's source files, run `npm run extractPacks`.
+This will extract the contents of `dist/packs/*.db` into their respective directories.
+If Foundry's `Data/systems/pf1` is symlinked to `dist`, you can change content in Foundry, close the server, and then run `npm run extractPacks` to immediately see the changes in the source files.

 ### Documentation